Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on Datasets, Models, and Parameter Selection

 For simplicity, we perform no data augmentation for any of the datasets.
 When training logistic regressions on the last-layer representations, we demean the data based on the mean of the training set.
 This is based on previous work from \citet{rudin_2020}, which states that demeaning is a necessary step before determining concept vectors.

-\subsection{Models \& Training procedure}
+\subsection{Models \& Training Procedure}

-\textbf{Models}: For the Waterbirds dataset, we use the Resnet50 architecture implemented in the \verb+torchvision+ package: \verb+torchvision.models.resnet50(pretrained=True)+.
+\textbf{Models}: For the Waterbirds and CelebA dataset, we use the ResNet50 architecture implemented in the \verb+torchvision+ package: \verb+torchvision.models.ResNet50(pretrained=True)+.
 More details on the model can be found in the original paper from \citet{He_2015}.
-PCA is applied to the embeddings of the layer of the architecture, to reduce the dimensionality from 2048 to 100.
+We finetune the model using the parameters of \citet{kirichenko_2022}.
+For waterbirds, this means using a learning rate of $10^{-3}$, a weight decay of $10^{-3}$, a batch size of 32, and for 100 epochs without early stopping.
+For CelebA, this means using a learning rate of $10^{-3}$, a weight decay of $10^{-4}$, a batch size of 128, and for 50 epochs without early stopping.
+We use stochastic gradient descent (SGD) with a momentum parameter of 0.9.
+After this, PCA is applied to the embeddings of the layer of the architecture, to reduce the dimensionality from 2048 to 300.

 For the MultiNLI dataset, we use the base BERT model implemented in the \verb+transformers+ package \citep{huggingface_transformers}: \verb+BertModel.from_pretrained("bert-base-uncased")+.
 The model was pre-trained on BookCorpus, a dataset consisting of 11,038 unpublished books, as well as the English Wikipedia (excluding lists, tables and headers).
-More details on the model can be found in the original paper: \citet{BERT_2018}.
-PCA is applied to the [CLS] embeddings, to reduce the dimensionality from 768 to 100.
+More details on the model can be found in the original paper: \citet{devlin-etal-2019-bert}.
+For finetuning the BERT model on MultiNLI we use early stopping, and stop the procedure if we observe no improvement after 1 epoch.
+We use the Adam optimizer \citep{Kingma_adam} with the standard settings in \textit{Pytorch}.
+When finetuning, we train for a maximum of 10 epochs, use a batch size of 32, a learning rate of $10^{-5}$, and a weight decay of $10^{-4}$.

-\textbf{Training procedure}: For JSE, ERM INLP and RLACE, we use early stopping to prevent overfitting.
+\textbf{Training procedure of concept-removal methods}: For JSE, ERM INLP and RLACE, we use early stopping to prevent overfitting.
 If we observe no improvement on the validation set for a certain model after 5 epochs, the training procedure is stopped and the model with the lowest loss on the validation set is selected.
 We use stochastic gradient descent (SGD) with a momentum parameter of 0.9 for JSE, ERM INLP and RLACE, and train for a maximum of 50 epochs.

-For finetuning the BERT model on MultiNLI we also use early stopping, and stop the procedure if we observe no improvement after 1 epoch.
-We use the Adam optimizer \citep{Kingma_adam} with the standard settings in Pytorch.
-When finetuning, we train for a maximum of 10 epochs, and use a batch size of 32, learning rate of $10^{-5}$, and a weight decay of $10^{-4}$.

-For finetuning the Resnet50 model with adversarial removal, we again use early stopping, stopping if we observe no improvement after 1 epoch.
-We use the SGD optimizer, and train for a maximum of 20 epochs with a batch size of 128, learning rate of $10^{-3}$ and weight decay of $10^{-4}$.

-\subsection{Implementation details \& Parameter selection}
+\subsection{Implementation Details \& Parameter Selection}